 Pierre Bouchard has more than 20 years of experience applying effective engineering solutions for the most complex problems at companies including JP Morgan Chase, BNY Mellon and Wells Fargo.

-In our first innovator spotlight, we asked him to share his unique perspective on how to drive innovation, motivate engineers and promote accountability throughout the organization.
-Consider yourself a true innovator?
-Reach out for a chance to be featured as a part of our Innovator Series.
+In our innovator spotlight, we asked him to share his unique perspective on utilizing the continuous reliability framework to drive innovation, motivate engineers and promote accountability throughout the organization.

 It’s no secret that if your competitor gets their product out before you, you lose market share.
 This creates immense pressure to accelerate development and delivery of new, exciting features.